Magicturtle12/PIPs/PIPS/pip-1.md

 ## What is an PIP?

 PIP stands for Pie Improvement Proposal.
-An PIP is a design document providing information to the Ethereum community, or describing a new feature for Ethereum or its processes or environment.
+An PIP is a design document providing information to the PieDAO community, or describing a new feature for PieDAO or its processes or environment.
 The PIP should provide a concise technical specification of the feature and a rationale for the feature.
 The PIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## PIP Rationale